 MVAs provide the insurance company with loss protection.
 At the same time, you stand to benefit if you end up with a positive market value adjustment against your annuity’s value if you cash out when interest rates are down.

-On the other hand, say that rates are lower at the time you surrender the annuity than when you bought it.
-Then the insurance company could apply a positive MVA to make up the difference so you get a better rate of return.
-It would be calculated the same way as above.
+Conversely, if interest rates are lower at the time you surrender than when you bought the annuity, the insurer might apply a positive MVA to compensate you with a better rate of return.
+This would be calculated using the same formula described above.

 Other Early Withdrawal and Surrender Rules